-To implement the vision of a more sophisticated approach to toxicity testing that will more adequately provide safety information on all chemicals in commerce, we further recommend that regulatory and government agencies enforce the current EU legal requirement that a scientifically satisfactory method or testing strategy not entailing the use of live animals be used instead of a procedure involving animals wherever possible.
-In addition, we recommend that the establishment of a public-private centre for predictive animal-free toxicology be coordinated through EURL ECVAM.
+To implement the vision of a more sophisticated approach to toxicity testing that will more adequately provide safety information on all chemicals in commerce, we further recommend that regulatory and government agencies enforce the current EU legal requirement that a scientifically satisfactory method or testing strategy not entailing the use of live animals be used instead of a procedure involving animals wherever possible.74 In addition, we recommend that the establishment of a public-private centre for predictive animal-free toxicology be coordinated through the European Union Reference Laboratory for Alternatives to Animal Testing (EURL ECVAM).
 Such a centre would help transform the science of safety assessment, with new tools to guide industry, government, consumers, and international trade partners to adopt best practices.